BrownUniversity/terraform-gcp-vpc/README.md

 - `bundle exec kitchen converge` runs our terraform examples.
 - `bundle exec kitchen verify` runs our inspec scripts against a converged kitchen.
 - `bundle exec kitchen test` does all the above.

-### Developer note:

-For generating the Inspec profile, you can install Inspec and then run

-`inspec init profile --platform gcp tests`